 Localizing Global Changes

-- You will be provided with practical skills concerning active participating in controversial discussions, presenting and supporting your own arguments and elaborating a well-structured research paper.
+- You will be provided with practical skills concerning active participating in controversial discussions, presenting and supporting your own arguments, treating complex theoretical and practical questions and developing your own hypothesis.

-- Preparing the final research paper based on a research question linked to at least one of the units of the module.
-The final paper determines your final grade and can only be submitted if the previous tasks were passed.
+- Preparing the final research paper, based on your previous work, which include Grant proposal for a full-day workshop.
+The final paper can only be submitted if the previous tasks were passed.

 - 8 ECTS

 - 1.195 Euro

 - Optional On-site Workshop in February each year